mohd-muddassir99/SQL-Projects/10 General Data Analysis Question/Readme.md

 # 10 General Data Analysis Question

 ## Introduction:
-This repository contains SQL-based data analysis projects where I have written SQL queries to create databases and tables, insert data, and analyze it using various SQL techniques.
+This repository contains **SQL-based data analysis project** where I have written SQL queries to **create databases and tables, insert data, and analyze it using various SQL techniques**.
 Through these projects, I have explored data patterns, relationships, and trends using SQL queries, gaining valuable insights from structured data.

 <div align="center">